segmentstream-com/segmentstream-com.github.io/_docs/integrations/onesignal.md

 ------
 OneSignal provides ample opportunities for building trigger communications.
 For example, you can configure the sending of push notifications to those users who put the goods in the basket and left (the abandoned basket).
 For this, the system must know the composition of the basket each time the page is loaded.

-DigitalDataManager can send any information from the `digitalData` object along with any events.
+SegmentStream can send any information from the `digitalData` object along with any events.

 To configure the transfer of variables, fill in 3 fields:
 1. Left - the name of the tag that you want to use in OneSignal